szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

 ### 6. Allow vanilla Shadowdancers to take advantage of Rogue Rebalancing's HLA
 This component allows vanilla Shadowdancers to take advantage of RR's new HLAs, if RR is installed first (crucial).
 RR does not support shadowdancers, and this ensures the new HLAs are provided.
 The overhauled Shadowdancer already takes advantage of the new HLAs, if RR is installed first.

+### 7. Fix bugged Simulacrum effect in BG v.2.6.6 (can't detect traps or hide)

+This fixes a fairly nasty bug that the latest update from the ages of yore for Baldur's Gate (and probably IWDEE, not sure) introduced: simulacrum clones can't use Find Traps of Hide in the Shadows.

+### 8. Try to patch all elements that affect Shadowdancers specifically

+This component will go through every EFF file, SPL file, and ITM file that may target specifically the Shadowdancer kit (vanilla), and if it is found, it will clone it such that it affects my overhauled kit.

 ### Compatibility
 As of now, this mod is compatible with Rogue Rebalancing, importing the new HLAs when this mod is installed.
 RR must be installed first.